 The FISHES Project Selection and Priority Ranking Tool was developed by the FISHES Program to evaluate potential projects based on thirteen biological, social and economic criteria which are weighted to reflect both provincial fisheries management priorities and local fisheries issues and concerns.

 Use of the tool by professional practitioners, stakeholders and agencies involved in habitat restoration work is encouraged to establish a common approach to evaluating and establishing priorities for habitat restoration work in Alberta.

 To access the Project Selection and Priority Ranking Tool, a guide to understanding and using the tool, and an example of how the tool is applied, see: A Guide to Understanding and Using the Project Selection and Priority Ranking Tool.

-Any projects obtaining a total score of less than 60 per cent are considered a low priority for the FISHES Program.
+Any projects obtaining a total score of less than 60% are considered a low priority for the FISHES Program.

 Multi-level Assessment Procedure and Modelling

 A new, science-based, multi-level assessment process was also developed by the FISHES Program to further identify, quantify and prioritize projects at the stream "reach" level.

 The assessment process, based in part on principles and guidelines from British Columbia's Watershed Restoration Program, includes three discrete steps:

 - Overview Fish Habitat Assessment